Unconstrained Facial Action Unit Detection via Latent Feature Domain: Introduction

 \section{Introduction}

-Facial action unit (AU) detection~\cite{zhao2016deep,li2018eac,shao2018deep} involves determining the presence of each AU in a given face image.
+Facial action unit (AU) detection~\cite{zhao2016deep,li2018eac,shao2018deep,corneanu2018deep,niu2019local,ma2019r,jyoti2019expression} involves determining the presence of each AU in a given face image.
 It has gained increasing attention in computer vision and affective computing communities, due to the use of identifying human emotions in various applications.
-Each AU is a basic facial action for describing facial expressions, as defined by the Facial Action Coding System (FACS)~\cite{ekman1997face}.
+Each AU is a basic facial action for describing facial expressions, as defined by the Facial Action Coding System (FACS)~\cite{ekman1978facial,ekman2002facial}.
 While AU detection for near-frontal faces in constrained laboratory conditions~\cite{lucey2010extended,mavadati2013disfa,zhang2014bp4d} has achieved remarkable success, AU detection in the wild~\cite{benitez2016emotionet} still remains a challenge.
 Compared with images captured under fixed conditions, unconstrained images exhibit a wide variability in expressions, poses, ages, illumination, accessories, occlusions, backgrounds and image quality.
 Furthermore, due to a limited number of experts and the labor-intensive work required~\cite{TAC2017Pantic}, it is costly and impractical to manually annotate unconstrained images at a large scale for fully-supervised learning.

-\textbf{Limitations of Existing Solutions.} There have been a few attempts at AU detection of unconstrained images, which depend on pseudo AU labels.
+\textbf{Limitations of Existing Solutions.} There have been some attempts at AU detection of unconstrained images, which often depend on pseudo AU labels.
 These pseudo labels were automatically annotated by an AU detection model~\cite{benitez2016emotionet} trained with constrained images, which are inaccurate due to the large domain gap between annotated images and training images.
-Wang et al.~\cite{wang2017transferring} fine-tuned a pre-trained face verification network for AU detection, while Benitez-Quiroz et al.~\cite{benitez2017recognition} introduced a global-local loss to improve robustness on noisy pseudo annotations.
-Zhao et al.~\cite{zhao2018learning} treated each AU independently during the clustering for each AU but did not take into account the correlations among AUs.
-All these techniques attempt to work with inaccurate labels and do not exploit accurate AU annotations from other domains, which limits their performance.
+Wang et al.~\cite{wang2017transferring} used the pseudo labels to fine-tune a pre-trained face verification network for AU detection, while Benitez-Quiroz et al.~\cite{benitez2017recognition} introduced a global-local loss to improve robustness on noisy pseudo annotations.
+Zhao et al.~\cite{zhao2018learning} treated each AU independently during the clustering of re-annotating the pseudo labels but did not take into account the correlations among AUs.
+All these techniques attempt to work with inaccurate labels and do not exploit accurate AU annotations from other domains like constrained datasets~\cite{zhang2014bp4d,girard2017sayette}, which limits their performance.